Rzpeg/CodeCop.Setup/README.md

 Why ?
 ====

-The default [CodeCop][2] "Fluent API" is not intuitive, sometimes confusing and really, not that <i>fluent</i>.
-So I decided to fix it by building a completely new API.
+The idea is to extend the existing API and to provide a lean alternative for those seeking for a more straightforward way of bootstrapping their hooks.

 I also want to add some features missing from the [CodeCop][2], such as (but not limited to) loading hooks from various locations, including databases, files, and assemblies, integrating with your favourite IoC container and the likes.